yyunikov/yunikov-commons/README.md

 ## Why another commons library?

 A common used practice in Java is to create *Utils classes with static methods which I don't think is as a good object design.
-For moreexplanation on this I recommend you to read an [article by yegor256](http://www.yegor256.com/2014/05/05/oop-alternative-to-utility-classes.html).
+For more explanation on this I recommend you to read an [article by yegor256](http://www.yegor256.com/2014/05/05/oop-alternative-to-utility-classes.html).

 This project is intended to be small and contains the most reusable classes with no overhead.